DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Experiments and Evaluation

 \subsection{Comparison}

-We compare DragPoser with two state-of-the-art deep-learning-based methods, AvatarPoser~\citep{Jiang:2022b} and SparsePoser~\citep{ponton2023sparseposer}, as well as FinalIK~\citep{FinalIK}, a state-of-the-art IK method for animating full-body characters.
+We compare DragPoser with three state-of-the-art deep-learning-based methods, AvatarPoser~\cite{Jiang:2022b}, SparsePoser~\cite{ponton2023sparseposer} and HuMoR~\cite{rempe:2021}, as well as FinalIK, a state-of-the-art IK method for animating full-body characters.
 These methods were selected due to their public availability and their representation of different sensor configurations and approaches.

 AvatarPoser utilizes a Transformer encoder to generate full-body poses from sparse input (three or four sensors) and refines the arms with an optimization-based IK.
 Notably, it excels in producing high-quality poses in scenarios with high ambiguity and limited sensors.
 We extended the method, referred to here as AvatarPoser+, by adding two additional sensors on the feet, allowing a fair comparison in six sensor setups.
+Note that AvatarPoser was retrained for each different experiment due to its fixed input.

-In addition, we compare with SparsePoser, which is the state-of-the-art deep-learning-based method in terms of pose quality and end-effector accuracy for six 6-DoF sensors.
+In addition, we compare with SparsePoser, the state-of-the-art deep-learning-based method in terms of pose quality and end-effector accuracy for six 6-DoF sensors.
 Their approach is fixed to six input sensors and uses an autoencoder and learned IK networks for full-body pose reconstruction.

+We also compare it with HuMoR, which, similar to our work, uses a VAE autoencoder to construct a latent space later used during an optimization process for multiple tasks.
+Conversely, HuMoR employs a VAE autoencoder on pose transitions rather than complete poses.
+Additionally, the provided implementation requires processing entire motion sequences, increasing computational demands and leaving the method unsuitable for real-time or interactive applications.
+Moreover, motion sequence length in HuMoR is severely constrained by available memory, requiring batch processing and additional techniques to maintain continuity.
+For this reason, we executed HuMoR in batches of 60 frames as recommended in the original paper since we experimented with longer batches, but the resulting animations were often highly inaccurate.

-Both AvatarPoser and SparsePoser were re-trained using the DanceDB dataset following the training procedure of their official implementations.
-For AvatarPoser, we incorporated DanceDB into its pre-existing training database.
-Finally, considering the findings by~\citet{ponton2023sparseposer} that FinalIK exhibits superior end-effector accuracy compared to deep learning-based methods, it is employed as a baseline for evaluating hard constraints.
+AvatarPoser, SparsePoser and HuMoR were re-trained using the DanceDB dataset following the training procedure of their official implementations.
+Finally, considering the findings by Ponton et al.~\cite{ponton2023sparseposer} that FinalIK exhibits superior end-effector accuracy compared to deep learning-based methods, it is employed as a baseline for evaluating hard constraints.